Would you like to view this website in another language?

 Start with the basics:

-To make your forecast usable in day-to-day scheduling, turn your patterns into simple demand levels.
+To make forecasting usable day-to-day, convert your patterns into simple demand levels:

 Level Description Sales per hour (example) Typical times